Winter Survival Checklist for Your Parking Lot Assets

 - Audit Regularly – Check in regularly with on-site managers for a condition report and visit sites, if possible, to verify that pavement is clear of snow and debris.
 Remote monitoring of your properties is possible too; ask us about it.

 - Address Hazards Immediately – If liabilities pop up after temperatures plunge, enlist the help of a rapid response team to perform emergency repairs.
-For example, potholes can be temporarily filled using cold patch until a permanent repair can be completed in spring.
+For example, potholes can be temporarily filled using cold patch until a long-lasting repair can be completed in spring.

 Ultimately, parking lots are an investment that require year-round protection.
 Proactive maintenance prior to the first snowfall as well as proper attention throughout winter will help your assets survive and thrive during the cold and wet weather ahead.
 And Let’s Pave is available to help 24-7.
 Contact us and check it off your list!